DjariAB/Next.js-Learn/README.md

 Route Handlers are functions that are executed when users access site routes.
 They’re responsible for handling incoming HTTP requests for the defined URLs or routes to produce the required data.
 #### Request waterfalls
 A "waterfall" refers to a sequence of network requests that depend on the completion of previous requests.
 In the case of data fetching, each request can only begin once the previous request has returned data.
+#### Static Rendering
+it means that data fetching and rendering happens on the server at build time (when you deploy) or when [revalidating data](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#revalidating-data).
+#### Dynamic Rendering
+With dynamic rendering, content is rendered on the server for each user at **request time** (when the user visits the page).
+==With dynamic rendering, **your application is only as fast as your slowest data fetch.
 ### Good to know
 - By default, Next.js applications use **React Server Components**.
+- With dynamic rendering, **your application is only as fast as your slowest data fetch.**